-LCE received grants and contributions from private sources to support the schools programs.
+EAA receives grants and contributions from private sources to support the school's programs.
 Private grants and contributions are recognized as non-operating revenues in the accounting period in which they are received.
-LCE did not receive any grants and contributions for the 2019 school year.
+EAA received a total of \$37 in grants and contributions for the 2019 school year.